CPAP Therapy Treatment

 There are a variety of different machines that can be used to treat sleep apnea.

-Bilevel Machines - If you have used a CPAP machine but still find it difficult to adjust your breathing, your doctor may recommend a BiPAP or Bi-Level machine as an alternative.
-Similar to a CPAP machine, a BiPAP delivers pressurised air through a mask to your airways.
-The point of difference is that the BiPAP has dual pressure settings, which allows you to get more air in and out of your lungs.
+If you have used a CPAP machine but still find it difficult to adjust your breathing, your doctor may recommend a BiPAP or Bi-Level machine as an alternative.
+Similar to a CPAP machine, a BiPAP delivers pressurized air through a mask to your airways.
+The point of difference is that the BiPAP has dual pressure settings, which allow you to get more air in and out of your lungs.
 Browse our BiLevel and BiPAP Machines »

 Types of CPAP masks